CJH0120/simple-formbuilder/README.md

-## A simple formbuilder using Jason using nextjs 14
+## A simple formbuilder using Json using nextjs 14

 #### Error processing not implemented for required values